-NAMT's 2017 Festival of New Musicals Launches Today
+Chilina Kennedy, Jenna Ushkowitz and More to Star in NAMT's 2017 Festival of New Musicals

-National Alliance for Musical Theatre presents its 29th Annual FESTIVAL OF NEW MUSICALS, set for today, October 19, and tomorrow, October 20, 2017 at New World Stages (340 West 50th Street, between 8th and 9th Avenues).
-The Festival kicked off yesterday, October 18, with its celebrated concert, The 46th Minute.
+National Alliance for Musical Theatre announces additional casting for the 29th Annual FESTIVAL OF NEW MUSICALS, which takes place on Thursday, October 19 and Friday, October 20, 2017 at New World Stages (340 West 50th Street, between 8th and 9th Avenues).
+The Festival kicks off on Wednesday, October 18 with its celebrated concert, The 46th Minute.

-The public can receive passes to the Festival through a donation to NAMT.
+Registration for industry members is free until October 11 at which point a late registration fee will apply.
+Registration is open at www.namt.org/festival.
+Online registration closes for the Festival on October 16.
+The public can also receive passes to the Festival through a donation to NAMT.
 There is also a day-of standby line for the general public for free admission (based on availability).

 They join previously announced Broadway talent including Felicia Boswell (Broadway: Shuffle Along, MOTOWN), Adam Chanler-Berat (Broadway: Next to Normal, Peter and the Starcatcher, Amélie), Juwan Crawley (Broadway: Aladdin), Alyse Alan Louis (Broadway: Amélie), Ken Marks (Broadway: Spiderman: Turn off the Dark), Ben Mayne (NY: The View Upstairs), Eric William Morris (Broadway: Coram Boy, Mamma Mia), Ciara Renée (Broadway: Big Fish, Pippin), Will Roland (Broadway: Dear Evan Hansen), George Salazar (Broadway: Godspell.
 NY: The Lightning Thief, Drama Desk nom) and Emily Walton (Broadway: Peter and the Starcatcher, August: Osage County).
 The casting director for the Festival is Michael Cassara, CSA.